-I have to concede that Seiko watches have always been something of a guilty pleasure of mine, quite possibly a hangover from when I was a callow youth starting out at a local jewellers and the Japanese brand were one of our top sellers.
+I have to concede that Seiko watches have always been something of a guilty pleasure of mine.
+This is quite possibly the result of one of my first jobs at a local jewellers and the Japanese brand were one of their top sellers.

 The Dial & Crystal